Sichii/Chaos-Server/docs/articles/MetaData.md

-Implement your own mutator as implementations of the [IMetaNodeMutator](<xref:Chaos.Services.Storage.Abstractions.IMetaNodeMutator`1>) interface and add it to the `MetaDataCacheOptions` via the Chaos.Configuration.MetaDataCacheOptionsConfigurer`
+Implement your own mutator as implementations of the [IMetaNodeMutator](<xref:Chaos.Services.Storage.Abstractions.IMetaNodeMutator`1>) interface and add it to the `MetaDataCacheOptions` via the `Chaos.Services.Configuration.OptionsConfigurer`

 ### Example